kaist-avelab/K-Radar_V1/readme.md

 The `K-Radar` dataset is being uploaded to Google Drive.
 It will take time to upload our entire dataset.

-The 4D Radar tensor is only available on our server because it is too large to upload to Google Drive.
-(We can charge for up to 2TB of Google Drive storage space.)

-We provide camera images, Lidar point cloud, RTK-GPS, and Radar tensor (for network input) via Google Drive for flexibility.

 1. Sequence 1 - <a href="https://drive.google.com/drive/folders/1nOZ6kbJYpevn9qKHDA4kLNtGUgyd9UHe?usp=share_link" title="seq1">link1</a>, <a href="https://drive.google.com/drive/folders/1vAJsPcMjon8fJCPfDmb0LosdtmYP51kE?usp=share_link" title="seq1">link2</a>, <a href="https://drive.google.com/drive/folders/1qFoy0GsZ0Pbp2_IBNlBQbBPT0ln2O77o?usp=share_link" title="seq1">link3</a>, <a href="https://drive.google.com/drive/folders/10BMtMDFH-qTGjwtP7I3NSmSqISuS6ST0?usp=share_link" title="seq1">link4</a>